-I became fascinated one day while reading the lineup of Lifetime movies scheduled that day in the TV guide.
+One day while reading the lineup of Lifetime movies scheduled that day in the TV guide, I became fascinated.
 I should have been gainfully employed doing something else, but life, and Lifetime Movie titles, sometimes interferes.

 There was one movie titled, I Killed My BFF.
 Right away, this struck me as odd.
 Normally, people don’t give away the plot of a movie right there in the title.